Practical advice to consider when purchasing a property in India.

 If you are considering buying a property in India you will need to bear in mind that the legal system and steps to follow are different from those you may have experienced in the UK.
 It is important to note that while many British nationals enjoy visiting India on holiday, the requirements foreign nationals have to meet to be eligible to buy property are complicated.
 A number of British nationals who have bought property in Goa in the last ten years have faced difficulties with completing the registration procedures and with gaining long stay visas to enable them to stay in their homes.

 If you intend to purchase a property in India, you are strongly advised to engage an independent local lawyer.
-Neither the Foreign and Commonwealth Office or British High Commissions in India can give legal advice on buying property.
+Neither the Foreign, Commonwealth & Development Office or British High Commissions in India can give legal advice on buying property.

 While we hope that this information is useful, please be aware that it is not intended to be the only guidance for prospective buyers to follow when considering making a purchase.
 In addition, we make no representation as to the quality or accuracy of the information which is available at the web addresses listed in this guide, nor can we accept any responsibility for the content that is hosted on them.
 We strongly recommend that prospective buyers of property in India seek independent legal and financial advice at all stages of their purchase.

 To legally purchase property in India as an individual without the permission of the Reserve Bank of India (RBI), a foreigner has to qualify as a ‘person resident in India’ under Section 2(v) of the Foreign Exchange Management Act (FEMA).
 According to the RBI website: